mazvydasskuodas/php-exercise-for-candidate/README.md

 Just for clarification, a property can never have its `score` increase above 50, however "Highcorner Castle" is an exceptional one and its `score` is 80, and it never changes.

+Please create a seperate branch to work and after you are done create a pull request into master branch.

 ## Installation

 The exercise uses: